geneontology/go-site/metadata/rules/README.md

-This rule should check that these annotations should be used only in conjunction with terms that have the biological process term 'GO:0044419 : interspecies interaction between organisms' or the cellular component term 'GO:0044215 : other organism' as an ancestor.
+This rule should check that these annotations should be used only in conjunction with terms that have the biological process term 'GO:0044419 : interspecies interaction between organisms' or the cellular component term 'GO:0018995 : host cellular component' as an ancestor.

 <a name="gorule0000016"/>